Contact us on WhatsApp: +33 6 95 73 52 90

 Country

 In some cases, additional details such as apartment or building numbers are included.
-For example, “Apt” refers to “appartement” (apartment), and “Bat.” is an abbreviation for “bâtiment” (building).
+For example, “Apt.” refers to “appartement,” and “Bat.” is short for “bâtiment” (building).
 These details are placed after the street number and before the postal code.

 Jean Roger